The Complete Guide

 Beacon Theatre · Lincoln Center

 A genuine neighborhood with a genuine restaurant scene.
 Amsterdam and Columbus Avenues reward visitors who arrive early enough to explore them properly.
-The pre- and post-show energy here is relaxed in a way that Midtown isn’t — a better fit for certain kinds of evenings.
+Pre- and post-show energy here is relaxed in a way that Midtown isn’t.

 Downtown Brooklyn